waku-org/go-waku/library/README.md

 **Returns**

 A [`JsonResponse`](#jsonresponse-type).
-If the execution is successful, the `result` field contains an array objects describing the multiaddresses, enr and peerID each node found has.
+If the execution is successful, the `result` field contains an array objects describing the multiaddresses, enr and peerID each node found.
 An `error` message otherwise.

 ```json